 Who is eligible to design a “project for peace”?

-Undergraduate students at any of the Davis UWC Scholar schools (including seniors who would complete their projects after graduation) are eligible.
-While the schools included are restricted to those in the Davis UWC Scholars Program, all undergraduates (not just Davis UWC Scholars at those schools) are eligible.
-Groups of students from the same campus, as well as individual students, may submit proposals.
+All current Macalester students (including seniors who would complete their projects after graduation) are eligible.
+All students, not just Davis UWC Scholars at those schools, are eligible.
+Groups of students (all from Macalester), as well as individual students, may submit proposals.

 How does the funding for these projects work?

-Mrs. Davis has committed $1 million to fund Davis Projects for Peace in 2014.
-While Davis funding per project is limited to $10,000, projects with larger budgets are welcome as is co-funding from other sources (such as other philanthropists, a college or university, foundation, NGO/PVO or students’ own fundraising).
+While Davis funding per project is limited to $10,000, projects with larger budgets are welcome and co-funding from other sources – such as other philanthropists, a college or university, foundation, NGO/PVO or students’ own fundraising – is encouraged.